chimera-linux/cports/Packaging.md

   explicit mode set here, otherwise they will not be allowed.
 That means any suid file installed by a package without the template re-declaring its mode is forbidden; the primary purpose is to make sure the packager knows what kind of mode it needs to have.
+This field can also be used to create empty directories in the package (bypassing the cleanup system), by specifying the path as starting with a plus (`+`).
+The mode and owner is still applied to the directory.
 * `file_xattrs` *(dict)* A dictionary of strings to dictionaries, where the string keys are file paths (relative to the package, e.g. `usr/foo`) and the dicts contain mappings of extended attribute names to values.